Kew Green

 Kew Green is a large open space in Kew in west London.
-Owned by the Crown Estate, it is leased to the London Borough of Richmond upon Thames.
+Owned by the Crown Estate, it is leased to the London Borough of Richmond-upon-Thames.
 It is roughly triangular in shape, and its open grassland, framed with broadleaf trees, extends to about thirty acres.
 Kew Green is overlooked by a mixture of period townhouses, historic buildings and commercial establishments.
-In the 1730s, Kew Green was a venue for cricket matches.
+Since the 1730s, Kew Green has been a venue for cricket matches.

+The eastern and southwestern sides of the Green are residential; the northern side is largely residential, with a few pubs, restaurants, and the Herbarium Library; and a small number of commercial and retail buildings cluster in the southeast corner.
+To the north of the Green is Kew Bridge, carrying the busy South Circular Road, which in turn runs across the Green, dividing it into a large western part and a smaller eastern part.
+At the south end is St Anne's Church, Kew's parish church.
+At the west end of the Green is Elizabeth Gate, one of the two main entrances into Kew Gardens.

-History and description
+History

 Most of the older houses in Kew are built round the Green and along the eastern side of the Kew Road looking towards Kew Gardens.
 The Green itself is a big triangular space.
 It is mentioned in a Parliamentary Survey of Richmond taken in 1649, and is there described as 'a piece of common or uninclosed ground called Kew Green, lying within the Township of Kew, conteyning about 20 acres.'
 An 18th-century view, taken from a meadow to the east, shows Kew Bridge on the right, a small irregular lake with an island to the left.
 A road led to the western point of the Green, where the palace was visible, a windmill behind it; and trees, the trunks engirdled by seats, grew opposite the square-built church which stood isolated on the Green.
 Some land at the end of the Green was enclosed by George IV, and a meadow east of the bridge was made common land, as part of a design, never carried out, of building a new palace at Kew in place of the Dutch House.
 In the early 19th century Sir Richard Phillips described the Green as 'a triangular area of about 30 acres bounded by dwelling-houses,' and another description of a slightly later date speaks of the 'well-built houses and noble trees' surrounding it.